Lucy Kate Crochet

 Yarn For Crochet – Weights, Hooks and Styles

 I have a bad habit of calling all yarn wool.
 Which is, of course, invariably incorrect.
 Natural wool can be turned into yarn for crochet, but so can acrylic, polyester, bamboo or cotton.
-Even macrame cord can be used as crochet yarn, provided you’ve got a big enough hook and tough enough finger skin!
+I even sometimes use macrame cord as crochet yarn.
+You can do this too, provided you’ve got a big enough hook and tough enough finger skin!

 Today I’ll share my thoughts on crochet yarn.
-Helping you to pick the perfect type for your next project, or to find a great substitute for something in your pattern instructions that isn’t in your yarn stash.
+I will use my decade of experience to help you to pick the perfect type for your next project, or to find a great substitute for something in your pattern instructions that isn’t in your yarn stash.

 Popular Yarn Materials for Crocheting

 Yarn isn’t a generic, one size fits all fiber.
-The most popular yarn varieties are:
+Your most popular yarn varieties are:

 Traditional Wool Yarns For Crochet